ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Discussion

-\textbf{Terra/Luna Detection Failure}: ASRI's most significant empirical limitation is its failure to detect the Terra/Luna collapse (May 2022) using threshold-based early warning.
+\textbf{Terra/Luna Detection Failure}: ASRI's most significant \emph{event-specific} empirical limitation is its failure to detect the Terra/Luna collapse (May 2022) using threshold-based early warning.
 The index peaked at 46.0 in the 30-day pre-crisis window---below the ``Elevated'' threshold of 50---despite this event representing the largest nominal loss (\$40B+) in cryptocurrency history.
-The event study methodology (Section~\ref{sec:event_study}) identifies statistically significant abnormal signals (CAS = 394.3, $t = 7.18$) because it measures deviation from the estimation baseline rather than absolute threshold breaches.
+(The peak of 48.7 reported in Table~\ref{tab:event_study} is taken over the wider $[-30,+10]$ event window, which includes the immediate post-onset days; the 30-day \emph{pre}-crisis peak is 46.0.)
+The event study methodology (Section~\ref{sec:event_study}) does register an elevated raw cumulative abnormal signal for Terra/Luna (CAS = 100.3, naive $t = 5.47$; Table~\ref{tab:event_study}) because it measures deviation from the estimation baseline rather than absolute threshold breaches; but this signal does not survive autocorrelation-robust inference (HAC $t = 1.72$, non-significant), consistent with our treatment of the event study as inconclusive throughout.
+Terra/Luna is thus missed both by the operational threshold rule and by the robust event study.
 However, for operational early warning, ASRI failed to provide actionable alerts before the Terra/Luna crisis.

 The failure reflects a fundamental limitation of retrospective indicators: algorithmic stablecoin risk prior to UST's depeg was difficult to observe through market prices alone.
 UST maintained its peg until the death spiral began, and Luna's price appreciation masked the underlying fragility.
-The sub-indices capture \textit{revealed} stress through observable metrics (TVL drawdowns, yield compression, realized volatility), but Terra/Luna's collapse was precipitated by endogenous reflexivity between UST redemptions and Luna minting rather than exogenous liquidity or contagion shocks that ASRI's components measure.
+The sub-indices capture \textit{revealed} stress through observable metrics (TVL drawdowns, yield compression, realised volatility), but Terra/Luna's collapse was precipitated by endogenous reflexivity between UST redemptions and Luna minting rather than exogenous liquidity or contagion shocks that ASRI's components measure.